DECEMBER 2019 AND JANUARY 2020

 Austin Convention Center

-Visit the 25th Annual AFTS Show & Sale to shop original works and help continue the efforts of AFTS to provide a safe, creative space for homeless and formerly homeless local artists.
+Visit the Annual Art From the Streets (AFTS) Show & Sale to shop original works and help continue the efforts of AFTS to provide a safe, creative space for homeless and formerly homeless local artists.
 Profits go to the artists.

 Holiday Sing-Along & Downtown Stroll